 In addition to vacuuming your floors, this product can also mop them!
 How convenient is that?

-Other top features you’ll enjoy are a remote control, base charging station, the ability to program a hands-free cleaning schedule, and 5 cleaning modes: spot, auto, edge, turbo boost, and scheduled.
+Other top features you’ll enjoy are a remote control, base charging station, the ability to program a hands-free cleaning schedule, and 5 cleaning modes: spot, auto, edge, path, and mop.

-Run time is on par at 90 minutes, but charging time is a little lengthy at 4.5 hours.
+Run time is on par at 90 minutes, and charging time is standard at 3 hours.

 I was surprised that this vacuum also includes a HEPA filter.
-I would have expected Deik to cut costs by removing it since it has mopping capabilities, but luckily they didn’t.
+I would have expected ILIFE to cut costs by removing it since it has mopping capabilities, but luckily they didn’t.